openwdl/wdl/SPEC.md

 workflow.wdl
 ```
-import "tasks.wdl"
+import "tasks.wdl" as pyTasks

 workflow wf {
-  call x
+  call pyTasks.x
-  call y
+  call pyTasks.y
 }
 ```

-Tasks `x` and `y` are in the same namespace as workflow `wf` is.
-However, if workflow.wdl could put all of those tasks behind a namespace:
+Tasks `x` and `y` are inside the namespace `pyTasks`, and which is different from the 'wf' namespace belonging to the primary workflow.
+However, if no namespace is specified for tasks.wdl:

 workflow.wdl
 ```
-import "tasks.wdl" as ns
+import "tasks.wdl"

 workflow wf {
-  call ns.x
+  call tasks.x
-  call ns.y
+  call tasks.y
 }
 ```

-Now everything inside of `tasks.wdl` must be accessed through the namespace `ns`.
+Now everything inside of `tasks.wdl` must be accessed through the default namespace `tasks`.

 Each namespace contains: namespaces, tasks, and workflows.
 The names of these needs to be unique within that namespace.
-For example, there cannot be a task named `foo` and also a namespace named `foo`.
-Also there can't be a task and a workflow with the same names, or two workflows with the same name.
+For example, there cannot be a workflow named `foo` and also an imported namespace named `foo`.
+Also there can't be a workflow and a task in that workflow with the same names, or import two workflows with the same namespace.
+However, you can import two workflows with different namespace names that share all the same tasks.
+For example, you can import namespace 'foo' and 'bar', both of which contain a task 'baz', and you can call 'foo.baz' and 'bar.baz' inside the same primary workflow.

 # Scope